prabhakk-mw/matlab-amazon-sagemaker/README.md

-Run MATLAB with Amazon SageMaker using an Example Jupyter Notebook
+Run MATLAB with Amazon SageMaker Using an Example Jupyter Notebook
 ------------------------

 This blog tells you how to run MATLAB code inside the [Amazon SageMaker](https://aws.amazon.com/sagemaker/) environment.
 The blog provides an example Jupyter notebook that you can use in SageMaker to run a deep learning example, and modify for your own appplications.